CLARK-COOPERATION/Helping-Hand/README.md

 This is a curated list of music recommended by professionals to help ease the mind, promote relaxation, and improve mental health, particularly during tough times.
 These selections have been chosen for their ability to create a peaceful and calming atmosphere.

 <img src = "https://user-images.githubusercontent.com/93464909/232287324-8c30f366-45ac-4a80-86b6-42a1b85c580b.png" width="225" height="400"/>

+## Feedback

+Any updations can be done through your valuable feedback you can mail us your feedback on this mail clark134080@gmail.com